bradmcgo/WiiStream/README.md

   - Click 'CLOSE' when it shows 'READY'.
 - Open Paragon Partition Manager.
   - Select the partition named "WII-LINUX-NGX" (usually the middle partition).
-  - Click 'Expand', follow the prompts, and wait for completion.
+  - Click 'Expand', follow the prompts, select 'Expand Now', and wait for completion.
   - Ignore the prompt about 'reinit your bootloader'.

 ### 3. Wii Setup